hyperspy/hyperspy/doc/user_guide/io.rst

   scalebar.
 Useful to set formattiong, location, etc. of the scalebar.
 See the `matplotlib-scalebar <https://pypi.org/project/matplotlib-scalebar/>`_ documentation for more information.
-- ``output_size`` : (int, tuple of length 2 or None): the output size of the image in pixels:
+- ``output_size`` : (int, tuple of length 2 or None, optional): the output size of the image in pixels:

-  * if ``int``, defines the width of the image, the height is determined from the aspec ratio of the image
+  * if ``int``, defines the width of the image, the height is determined from the aspect ratio of the image.
   * if ``tuple`` of length 2, defines the width and height of the image.
 Padding with white pixels is used to maintain the aspect ratio of the image.
   * if ``None``, the size of the data is used.

-  For output size larger than the data size, "nearest" interpolation is used by default and this behaviour can be changed through the ``imshow_kwds`` dictionary.
+  For output sizes larger than the data size, "nearest" interpolation is used by default and this behaviour can be changed through the ``imshow_kwds`` dictionary.